soonraah/fm_spark/README.md

 ## Features

-- Support features that have too many dimensions
+- Support features that have many dimensions (<= `Int.MaxValue`)
+    - In training and prediction, samples and features are distributed
 - Support APIs of `apache.spark.ml`
     - be able to run cross validation
 - `DataFrame` based implementation